nestybox/sysbox/docs/user-guide/dind.md

    check for violations of this rule and report an appropriate error during system container creation.

 2) Do not mount the host's `/var/lib/docker` to a system container's `/var/lib/docker`.
-   Doing so breaks container isolation since the system container can now inspect all all sibling containers on the host.
-Furthermore, as mentioned in bullet (1) above, you can't share `/var/lib/docker` accross multiple container instances.
+Doing so breaks container isolation since the system container can now inspect all sibling containers on the host.
+Furthermore, as mentioned in bullet (1) above, you cannot share `/var/lib/docker` accross multiple container instances, so you can't share the host's Docker cache with a Docker instance running inside a sysbox container.

 ## Inner Docker Privileged Containers